raystack/raccoon/docs/docs/reference/metrics.md

 # Metrics

+Raccoon supports `statsd` and `prometheus` as two ways to report metrics.
+For statsd, we recommend using [Telegraf](https://github.com/influxdata/telegraf) as a collection agent.

-Raccoon uses Statsd protocol as way to report metrics.
-You can capture the metrics using any supported statsd collector like [Telegraf](https://github.com/influxdata/telegraf).
-This page contains reference for all the metrics for Raccoon.
+This page contains the reference for all the metrics exposed by Raccoon.

 ## Table of Contents